KDE/digikam-doc/export_tools/google_export.rst

 **Google Drive** allows users to store files in the cloud, synchronize files across devices, and share files.
 Users can change privacy settings for individual files and can search for a content by describing its visuals, and use natural language to find specific files.

 The tools can be used to upload an image collection from your computer to the remote Google server using the Internet.
-Use respectively the :menuselection:`Export --> Export to Google Photo` and by the :menuselection:`Export --> Export to Google drive` menu entries to access to these tools,
+Use respectively the :menuselection:`Export --> Export to Google Photo` and by the :menuselection:`Export --> Export to Google Drive` menu entries to access to these tools,

 Login to your Account
 ---------------------